whitespace-se/matomo-modern-theme/docs/faq.md

 - Select "Theme" in the dropdown and search for 'Modern'
 - Activate the theme after installation

-__Is the theme active for all Matomo users in my instance?__
+**Is the theme active for all Matomo users in my instance?**

 Yes.
 If you choose this theme for your Matomo instance, all users will see it.

-__How long this theme will be maintained ?__
+**How long this theme will be maintained ?**

-This theme is maintained by [https://whitespace.se](Whitespace) and will be regularly updated for years to come.
+This theme is maintained by [Whitespace](https://whitespace.se) and will be regularly updated for years to come.

-__How can I report issues and give feedback?__
+**How can I report issues and give feedback?**

-Please submit an issue on Github, https://github.com/whitespace-se/matomo-modern-theme/issues
+Please submit an issue on Github, [https://github.com/whitespace-se/matomo-modern-theme/issues](https://github.com/whitespace-se/matomo-modern-theme/issues)

-__How can I support the developers of this theme?__
+**How can I support the developers of this theme?**

 - Write a review to help others discover the theme.
-- Donate money.
-All donations are forwarded to Swedish charities of our choice.